aReinoso007/CT-projects/Outline.md

         Passing callbacks as props
         using CallBacks as event handlers

-Day 4: Typed Components and props
+Day 4: Class Components and props
     Class components
         Generic props
         Restricting props